pegasus430/aprosdev/README.md

-- 🏛️ Working as a senoir Software and DevOps Engineer over 7 yrs
+- 🏛️ Working as a senoir Software and DevOps Engineer for over 7 yrs
 - 🚒 Professional in Python(Machine Learning, Data Analysis, Django, Flask, FastAPI and Scrapy), Ruby(RoR), Node(Express.js), PHP(Laravel, CI) && React/Vue.js
 - 🤔 Experienced in blockchain and cryptocurrency including building the smart contract, Defi/Dex, Swap application and NFT market place
 - ⚙️ Certified AWS Solution Architect and DevOps Engineer with strong Linux and Database administration